 Insurance companies often use voice risk analysis software on people phoning up to make claims, to flag up any that are likely to be dishonest.
 Claims flagged up by the software can then be subject to particularly rigorous investigation.
+See Worries over voice risk analysis to combat crime (stamma.org), Summer 2006.
 As outlined above, these arrangements may breach the Equality Act.

 Voice risk analysis was piloted for welfare benefit claims from 2007.
 Also, though, representations were made to the Department for Work Pensions (DWP) about the problems of using the software with disabled claimants.

 As a result of these trials, in Autumn 2010 the DWP abandoned plans to introduce VRA for welfare benefits.
 This seems to be in view of the general results, rather than because of any particular concerns about communication disorders.
 It also seems unlikely that local authorities will continue to use VRA for administering welfare benefits – many of the trials were conducted by local authorities dealing with housing benefit and council tax benefit.